learnbyexample/cli-computing/cli_computing.md

  4) How are you
 ```

-You can select a range of lines by combining both `head` and `tail` commands.
+You can select a range of lines by combining both the `head` and `tail` commands.

 ```bash
 # 9th to 11th lines